Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/N.Y.A-Skyrim-NSFW.md

 ## List of Mods:
-Mods to Download Manually: https://github.com/Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/blob/main/Downloads.md
+Mods to Download Manually: https://github.com/Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/blob/main/Downloads.md There are 4 Mega Downloads that need to be done manually!
+They wont work through Wabbajack.

 ### Mega Downloads:
 Always right-click > Standard Download.
 Mega defaults to "Download as ZIP," which recompresses files and Wabbajack won't recognize them.